MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-concepts.md

 Bots built using Bot Builder SDK are designed to be be stateless so that they can easily be scaled to run across multiple compute nodes.
 The Bot Framework provides a storage system that stores bot data, so that the bot web service can be scaled.
 Because of that you should generally avoid saving state using a global variable or function closure.
 Doing so will create issues when you want to scale out your bot.
 Instead, use the following properties of your bot's [session][Session] object to save data relative to a user or conversation:

 * **userData** stores information globally for the user across all conversations.
 * **conversationData** stores information globally for a single conversation.
 This data is visible to everyone within the conversation so exercise with care when storing data to this property.
-It’s disabled by default and needs to be enabled using the bot's [persistConversationData][PersistConversationData] setting.
+It’s enabled by default and you can disable it using the bot's [persistConversationData][PersistConversationData] setting.
 * **privateConversationData** stores information globally for a single conversation but it is private data specific to the current user.
 This data spans all dialogs so it’s useful for storing temporary state that you want cleaned up when the conversation ends.
 * **dialogData** persists information for a single dialog instance.
 This is essential for storing temporary information in between the steps of a [waterfall](bot-builder-nodejs-dialog-waterfall.md) in a dialog.